100+ YEARS OF THE GREAT ITALIAN MOVIEMAKERS

 Grillo produced the “Italics” segment on Francesco Munzi, director of the Calabrian organized crime thriller Anime nere.
 She was overjoyed at the film's success both in Italy and abroad, and hopes it will open the door for filmmakers like her who make films in and about Calabria.

-She is currently in development on her third film, which will be shot between Calabria and New York.
+She just traveled to the Cannes Film Festival where she held meetings for her third film, which is currently in development, and will be shot between Calabria and New York.
 Her first narrative feature, Na calma tigrata (A Tigered Calm) will feature dialogue in Calabrian dialect.
 She also recently announced her production company’s acquisition of the film rights to Helen Barolini's novel, Umbertina.